-THE PANDEMIC IS MAKING IT HARDER FOR PEOPLE TO FEED THEIR FAMILIES
+THE CONTINUED EFFECTS OF THE PANDEMIC MAKE IT HARDER FOR PEOPLE TO FEED THEIR FAMILIES

 Putting food on the table is even harder for vulnerable people

 If you are living in poverty, in a conflict zone, elderly or a person with a disability, you are at a greater risk of hunger.

 Care-giving for those who fall ill will most likely be your responsibility as a woman.
 With schools closed and children home it will be harder to work, so your earnings will drop increasing the likelihood that you will face hunger without additional family support.

 When you cannot get out to earn wages to buy food and have no savings, you may quickly be thrown into crisis.
 If you have never owned a refrigerator or live in an area with unreliable electricity, you cannot use the money you have to stock up for more than a day or two.

 Emergency food is more difficult to distribute